 Plants have a biological need to detect light because they

 eat photosynthesize light.
-Plants, “are able to “sense” and physiologically respond specifically to the ratio of red light and far-red light, and blue light,” 2Do Plants Have Senses?, Bowery Farming and, “see wavelengths that we cannot, in the far red and ultraviolet parts of the spectrum.”
-3Can Plants Hear, Smell, See, Touch Or Taste Stuff?, Harsh Gupta, Science ABC
+Plants, “are able to “sense” and physiologically respond specifically to the ratio of red light and far-red light, and blue light,” 4 and, “see wavelengths that we cannot, in the far red and ultraviolet parts of the spectrum.”
+5

 Single-celled cyanobacteria use their cell body as a lens to focus light at the cell membrane.
-4Veggies with Vision: Do Plants See the World around Them?, Scientific American Lensing, or eyespots, can be found in a more sophisticated form from green algae to plants like cabbage and mustard.
+6 Lensing, or eyespots, can be found in a more sophisticated form from green algae to plants like cabbage and mustard.
 So plants have light detectors.
 Does it feel like something for the plant to detect light?
 Does it feel like sight?
-What if a plant could tell one shape from another from a distance?
+Could a plant tell one shape from another from a distance?

 There’s a vine that grows in South America that adapts to the form of the tree or bush it is climbing on.
 Its leaves look just like the leaves on the host plant.
 You might think this is chemically controlled.
 In that case, the vine might be detecting scent compounds from the bush and changing the shape of its leaves in a way that was genetically predetermined.
 Three different leaf shapes had been observed.
 Then a researcher came up with the idea of creating an artificial plant with plastic leaves and relocating our botanical chameleon to its new home.
 What happened next was amazing.
 The vine imitated the artificial leaves, just as it had imitated the leaves in nature.
 For Baluška this is clear proof that the vine can see.
 How else could it get information about a shape it had never encountered before?
 In this case, the usual suspects—chemical messages released by the host plant or electric signals between both plants—were absent.Peter Wholleben, Plants Feel Pain and Might Even See